 Building an upholstered bed frame looks much harder than it is.
 If you have never worked with power tools, ask for help from a friend who is.
 For building plans and instruction of the bed frame click here first. <!–more–>I will say that if you are using a hand/manual staple gun vs a pneumatic upholstery staple gun you may find it slightly more challenging and time-consuming.
-I have done upholstery this way before and not all the staples go through the fabric and the wood, and I had to use a hammer to push all the staples in completely, but it is still possible..
+I have done upholstery this way before and not all the staples go through the fabric and the wood, and I had to use a hammer to push all the staples in completely, but it is still possible.
+I have supplied enough fabric for those who have requested to cover all four sides of the bed frame, please see notes at bottom for three sides as per the instructions .

 King Size Bed Frame Materials & Tools